mkess-ivy/svncrwns-site-v2/work.md

           <div class="small_title_text">Strategy</div>
         </div>
         <div class="small_title_description">
           We work with organizations to identify opportunities of growth + efficiency in their operations.
-We help our clients set goals and expectations — then creating a strategic plan that is both actionable + measurable.
+We help our clients set goals and expectations — then create a strategic plan that is both actionable + measurable.
 Our insights are backed by data, industry trends + strategic analysis.
         </div>
       </div>
       <div class="small_alpha">